 California Road Trip Itinerary

 This California road trip itinerary has you starting and finishing in San Francisco.
-However, as it’s a loop, you could also start and finish at any other point, although LA would be the most logical.
+As it’s a loop, you could also start and finish at any other point.
+If you would prefer another starting location, LA would be the most logical.

 The route runs anti-clockwise, but you are welcome to drive it in whichever direction you prefer!

-We’re going to start with San Francisco.
-It’s home to the second largest airport in California, so there are plenty of opportunities for getting here for both domestic and international travellers.
+Weโre going to start our California road trip with three days in San Francisco.
+San Francisco is home to the second largest airport in California, so there are plenty of opportunities for getting here for both domestic and international travellers.

 San Francisco, and the surrounding San Francisco Bay Area is also an excellent city to base yourself for your first three days.

-If you’re arriving internationally, you’re going to want a few days to adjust to the time zone difference before hopping into a car, so I’m going to recommend spending three nights in San Francisco, and picking up your hire car as you leave – you won’t want (or need!) a car while you’re in the city.
+If youโre arriving internationally, youโre going to want a few days to adjust to the time zone difference before hopping into a car.
+For this reason, Iโm going to recommend spending three nights in San Francisco, and picking up your hire car as you leave.
+You wonโt want (or need!) a car while youโre in the city – parking is expensive and there are plenty of other options to get around.

-To get yourself oriented, we can also recommend taking a walking tour with the excellent SFNative folks, they know the city backwards and their pints and politics walking tour in particular is fantastic.
-Finally, if you’re looking for some great photo opportunities, check out our guide to the best photography locations in San Francisco.
+To get yourself oriented, we can also recommend taking a walking tour with the excellent SFNative folks, they know the city backwards.
+Finally, if youโre looking for some great photo opportunities, check out our guide to the best photography locations in San Francisco.

 The latter is particularly famous for the waterfall that cascades onto the beach, a gorgeous photo opportunity.